Beginner’s Guide To SEO

-#2: A Brief History On SEO
+#3: A Brief History of SEO

-It is said that the journey of SEO began around 1991 when the very first world wide web website was born.
+It is said that the journey of SEO began around 1991 when the very first worldwide web website was born.

 Contributed to its birth by a number of personalities who played a major role in its inception.

-Few years later down the line in 1993, the likes of Yahoo and Alta Vista joined the bandwagon.
+A few years later down the line in 1993, the likes of Yahoo and Alta Vista joined the bandwagon.

-Around 1996 onwards, things really began to take off when the founders of BackRub later renamed as Google came into the scene.
+Around 1996 onwards, things really began to take off when the founders of BackRub later renamed it as Google came into the scene.

 The founders are famously known as Larry Page and Sergey Brin.